Ultimate Beach Reads 2021: The Hottest Summer Reads

 I love Lauren Graham because, in my mind, she’s Lorelai Gilmore.
 So the fact that this book was billed as a memoir that revolved a great deal around my beloved show had me signing up to listen.
 I found Graham’s rise to stardom to be an interesting one, but it was the behind-the-scenes look at Gilmore Girls that had me truly enthralled.
 I loved that she went back and binged it all, filling in her memories and sharing little anecdotes.
 We don’t learn much about her private life, but it satisfied the fangirl in me regardless.

 What a fun quick book by Emiko Jean.
 I feel like this book was one part Princess Diaries and one part Crazy Rich Asians.

 Izumi Tanaka does not feel like she fits in as a Japanese American in her mostly white California town.
 When she finds out that her unknown father is actually the crown prince of Japan, she is determined to meet him.

-This book was an entertaining and light summer read that will satisfy your desire to escape into a royal getaway.
+This book about royalty was an entertaining and light summer read that will satisfy your desire to escape into a royal getaway.